White Collar Crime Defense Attorney

 Any fraud that involves the U.S. Postal Service or telecommunication devices, including the internet, could result in mail fraud or wire fraud charges.
 The extent of fraud penalties usually depend on the amount the prosecution can prove was defrauded.

-At Alva & Shuttleworth, LLC, our defense lawyers in Philadelphia are licensed in both federal and state court.
+At Alva Foster & Moscow, LLC, our defense lawyers in Philadelphia are licensed in both federal and state court.

 Common white collar offenses include: